Does Cigna Medicare Cover Vision?

 When Do Cigna Medicare Advantage Plans Pay for Vision Care?

 Cigna Medicare Advantage plans typically include vision coverage.
-Depending on the specific plan chosen, these benefits can include coverage of:
+Depending on the specific plan chosen, Cigna vision benefits may include coverage of:

 - Eye exams